KunLabAI/kun-chat/README-EN.md

 - **Language Setting Persistence**: Language preferences are saved and automatically applied on your next visit.
 - **Global Translation**: All text elements in the application support multilingual display, including buttons, prompts, labels, etc.

+### ✍️ Quick Note Feature

+- **Markdown Support**: Full support for Markdown syntax, including headings, lists, code blocks, tables, and more.
+- **Real-time Preview**: Preview rendering effects in real-time while editing, what you see is what you get.
+- **One-click Export**: Support for exporting to MD format, making it convenient to share and archive your notes.

 ## 🔮 Future Plans (Roadmap)